5 Ways To Check WordPress Version of ANY Website

 In this folder, there should be a file called version.php.

-When the file is open, scroll down to line seven.
+When the file is open, scroll down to line 16.
 This will tell you which version of WordPress your website uses.

-The process is similar to method four.
+You can also look at the site’s RSS feed to find the WordPress version.
+The process is similar to method five.
 However, this time, you need to type https://www.yourdomainname.com/feed/ into your web browser.

 Once you access the RSS feed, use CTRL+F or Command+F depending on the device you’re using.
-Then, search for “WordPress”.
-Scroll down to the first result to find out which version of WordPress the site is using.
+Then, search for “WordPress.”, and you should jump to the correct line of code.

 It’s important for you to know that displaying the version of your WordPress website for anyone to see isn’t safe at all.

 By publishing this information regarding your website, you’re giving hackers the information they need to do their dirty work.
-With this in mind, if you’re able to find which version of WordPress your site uses with the second method on this list, it’s important you take the steps to disable this tag in the future.
+It’s important you take the steps to disable this information in the future.

 Here’s a step-by-step to help you achieve this: